 - SIMPLIFY YOUR CONTACT LENS CARE: Go beyond clean and keep your contacts feeling...

-- Not only does Clear Care Plus Solution clean and disinfect your contact lenses...
+- Not only does CLEAR CARE Solution clean your contact lenses with the bubbling...

 - Exclusive lens case features a platinum disc which activates our gentle,...